Resources for Mathematics Postgraduates

 Referencing, Citing & Endnote

 Citing and referencing the information sources used in research is essential to avoid plagiarism.
 Each subject has its own citation style such as the Harvard Referencing Guide (DIT)

-Bibliographic citation software allows you to store, organise and share your references using a choice of citation style.
+This freeware you to store, manage and share your references using a choice of citation style.

 Information Skills Help